Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 I wouldn't have said it otherwise.

-otherwise, When when Marco Rubio tells the story of his bartender dead, and when when he says he stood behind a bar in the back of the room all those years, so one day I could stand behind a podium in the front of a room.
+When Marco Rubio tells the story of his bartender dad, and when he says he stood behind a bar in the back of the room all those years so one day I could stand behind a podium in the front of a room.

-You want to tell me that Rubio's dad was standing in the back of the room thinking one day his kid was gonna be a senator.
+You want to tell me that Rubio's dad was standing in the back of the room thinking one day his kid was going to be a senator.

 I really feel sorry for people like you who don't understand the message.